thousandbrainsproject/tbp.monty/docs/contributing/style-guide/code-style-guide.md

 		return self._area_computer(self._length, self._height)
 ```

-### To share a functionality implementation that reads the state of the instance being mixed with, mixins MAY be used
+### To Share a Functionality Implementation That Reads the State of the Instance Being Mixed With, Mixins MAY Be Used

 For sharing functionality, mixins only implement a shared behaves-like-a functionality.
 They add functionality, however, mixins SHALL NOT add state to the instance being mixed with.
 Every time you find yourself in need of state when working on a mixin, switch to composition instead.